 When we see AI the reference is usually towards a broader notion of ‘computers performing tasks that usually need human intelligence.’
 On the other hand, ML is an approach to AI that “learns” intelligent behaviors from data – for example, progressively improving performance on a specific task, like helping detect, categorize or predict.

 In Operations, that could mean faster searches, getting to root causes quicker or taking intelligent actions.
 Machine learning uses models to do this.

 Key Observations for AI/ML

 Noticeably, the biggest free enterprise use of AI/ML has been industry-specific, i.e., vertical markets/solutions.
-For example, the NFL applies ML to analyse plays and predict what the next one will be, while Amazon uses ML in for product recommendations, fulfillment centres and automated grocery stores.
+For example, the NFL applies ML to analyze plays and predict what the next one will be, while Amazon uses ML in for product recommendations, fulfillment centers and automated grocery stores.

 Within Technology Operations, AI/ML is more heavily involved in incident/problem management at this point.
 Companies in the Monitoring space are moving towards being full-stack – monitoring to search/analytics – expanding from the Infrastructure side into the applications side and vice versa.
 AI/ML algorithms and models for Operations are becoming more well-known.

 In many organizations, when we take a look at Tech Operations, we can generally categorize their activities as follows:

 Below, I will highlight opportunities in each of these categories and how Sungard Availability Services (Sungard AS) constantly improves our operations.